 WELCOME TO THE TURTLE MOUNTAIN COMMUNITY COLLEGE MEDICAL LABORATORY PROGRAM

-The Turtle Mountain Community College is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools (NCA) The Clinical Laboratory Technician Program at TMCC holds an Active Status by the National Accrediting Agency for Clinical laboratory Sciences.(www.naacls.org) 5600 N. River Rd., Suite 720, Rosemont, Illinois 60018-5119: (773) 714-8880.
+The Turtle Mountain Community College is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools (NCA) The Medical Laboratory Technician Program at TMCC holds an Active Status by the National Accrediting Agency for Clinical Laboratory Sciences.(www.naacls.org) 5600 N. River Rd., Suite 720, Rosemont, Illinois 60018-5119: (773) 714-8880.
 Approval by NAACLS assures students that they will be provided with a quality education in Laboratory Science.
-Upon successful completion of the Medical Laboratory Technician Program the graduate is eligible to sit for national certification exams.
+Upon successful completion of the Medical Laboratory Technician Program the graduate is eligible to take a national certification exam.
 Graduation from the program is not contingent upon passing an external certification exam.